Prediction strategies without loss: Regrets at multiple time scales and regret in terms of higher norms

+To simplify the exposition we will work with a normalized definition of $\tilde w_\rho$ in the rest of the paper.
+For a strategy $S$ define its {\em smoothed payoff} at time $t$ by

+Note that we have just normalized the earlier definition by a factor of $(1-\rho)$ so that it becomes like an average.
 We first prove a lemma that relates a sequence smoothened with parameter $0<\rho_1\leq 1$ to the same sequence smoothened with any $\rho_2<\rho_1$.
 We have \begin{lemma} For any $\rho_1>\rho_2$ the $\rho_1$-smoothed payoff at time $t$ is a convex combination of $\rho_2$-smoothed payoffs at time $j\leq t$:

 \end{lemma} \begin{proof} We verify that the coefficients of $s_{t-j}$ in lhs and rhs coincide.
 The coefficient of $s_{t-j}$ in lhs is $(1-\rho_1)\rho_1^j$.
 The coefficient in rhs is

 The coefficients in the rhs sum up to